WARBL not detected.

 The pressure sensor will normally be calibrated at startup, meaning that the pressure when you plug in the device will be used as a basepoint for determining the pressure level at which sound will be triggered.
 This is desirable if you are using breath to control the instrument.
 If you are using a bag with this setting, you will want to squeeze the bag when you plug WARBL in to "tell" it the pressure at which you want notes to begin playing.
 Alternatively, you can select Learn or enter pressure to use a different pressure.
 This is usually preferable if you are using a bag instead of breath, and you want to trigger notes at a higher pressure.
 You can squeeze the bag at the pressure that you would like to use for initial triggering of sound and then click Learn, which will cause WARBL to use the current pressure (as with all settings, you can save this pressure by saving the settings for the current instrument).
 After clicking Learn, the pressure input cell will flash green and the learned pressure will be displayed.
 You can also enter the desired pressure manually if you prefer.
 Simply type in a pressure between 0.0 and 24.0 (inches water) and hit return or enter.
 The input cell will momentarily turn green to indicate that the pressure setting was sent to WARBL.

 Selecting Bag will cause the overblowing settings for bagpipe bags to be used, while selecting Breath will cause the settings for breath (mouthpiece) to be used.
 These settings are customizable using the Advanced panel if desired (please see the help file within the Advanced panel for information about these settings).
-If your WARBL firmware version is 2.0 or earlier, you will see a "Vented" switch instead of the bag/breath options.
+If you have an original WARBL with firmware version 2.0 or earlier, you will see a "Vented" switch instead of the bag/breath options.

 You can choose 1.
 Slide and vibrato, 2.
 Vibrato only, or 3.
 No pitch bend, or 4.
 Legato slide/vibrato.
 The way slide works is that lowering the finger over the highest uncovered hole will gradually flatten the current note down to the next lower note on the scale, much like on a real instrument.
 This can also allow you to approximate "half-holing" accidentals.
 Because of the nature of note transitions in MIDI, sliding between notes can sometimes result in a slight "popping" sound when the new note is triggered.
 This is quite apparent with some sounds like whistles and less so with other sounds like reed instruments.
 Whether you choose to use slide may depend partly on the MIDI host and sounds that you're using.
 The normal slide feature is limited to a maximum of 2 semitones before a different MIDI note is triggered.